On this page:

 What you can do to resolve a dispute

-If you are having problems with your landlord or tenant, first try to resolve the issue by speaking directly with them about the problem.
+If you are having problems with your landlord or tenant, first try to resolve the issue by speaking with them directly about the problem.

 If your dispute relates to an illegal eviction or an urgent repair, view our Emergencies and urgent issues page.